Ze-brookes/recipes/_recipes/recipe5.md

 Heat the oven to 220C/200C fan/gas 7.
 Tip the self-raising flour into a large bowl with ¼ tsp salt and the baking powder, then mix.

 **STEP 2**
 Add the butter, then rub in with your fingers until the mix looks like fine crumbs.
 Stir in the caster sugar.
+Add dried fruits - optional.

 **STEP 3**
 Put the milk into a jug and heat in the microwave for about 30 secs until warm, but not hot.
 Add the vanilla extract and a squeeze of lemon juice, then set aside for a moment.